-- 3.3.1 All vehicle operators must ensure that their radiotelephone is set at the appropriate radio frequency, based on their location and intended route in the maneuvering area, and must remain alert to communications on this frequency. - 3.3.2 All vehicle operators must contact ground control and receive permission to proceed before entering a maneuvering area. - 3.3.3 When requesting radio authorization, vehicle operators must provide the following information: - a) Call sign of control unit called (Québec City Ground) - b) Vehicle's call sign - c) Exact position - d) Exact destination - 3.3.4 Vehicle operators must always acknowledge receipt of instructions received from the ground traffic control unit.
-When vehicle operators receive instructions to keep clear, they must repeat this instruction in full to the controller. - 3.3.5 To proceed to their destinations, vehicle operators must follow the route they receive from the ground controller. - 3.3.6 When vehicle operators are instructed to keep clear of a runway or taxiway, or are waiting for authorization to cross or drive on a runway or taxiway, they must stop their vehicles at least 61.5 m (200 ft.) from the runway or taxiway edge.
-A stop line is painted on the ground indicating the required distance. - 3.3.7 When vehicle operators are instructed by radio to leave a runway or taxiway, they must acknowledge receipt, comply with the instructions given, and proceed to a location no less than 61.5 m (200 ft.) from the edge of the nearest runway.
-Vehicle operators must then notify the ground controller that they have left the runway or taxiway and indicate their exact position. - 3.3.8 When proceeding along a runway, all operators must immediately leave it if the ground controller flashes the white lights bordering the runway in question.
+- 3.3.1 The ground frequency for YQB is 121,9 MHz. - 3.3.2 All vehicle operators must ensure that the radiotelephone of each vehicle authorized to drive on maneuvering areas is programmed with the required frequencies. - 3.3.3 All vehicle operators must ensure that their radiotelephone is set at the appropriate radio frequency, based on their location and intended route in the maneuvering area, and must remain alert to communications on this frequency. - 3.3.4 All vehicle operators must contact ground control and receive permission to proceed before entering a maneuvering area. - 3.3.5 All vehicle operators must remain attentive to the appropriate radio frequency if they must operate outside of their vehicle while on a maneuvering area. - 3.3.6 When requesting radio authorization, vehicle operators must provide the following information: - a) Call sign of control unit called (Québec City Ground); - b) Vehicle's call sign; - c) Exact position; - d) Exact destination. - 3.3.7 Vehicle operators must always acknowledge receipt of instructions received from the ground traffic control unit.
+When vehicle operators receive instructions to keep clear, they must repeat this instruction in full to the controller. - 3.3.8 To proceed to their destinations, vehicle operators must follow the route they receive from the ground controller. - 3.3.9 When vehicle operators are instructed to keep clear of a runway or taxiway or, are waiting for authorization to cross or drive on a runway or taxiway, they must stop their vehicles at least 61.5 m (200 ft.) from the runway or taxiway edge.
+A stop line is painted on the ground indicating the required distance.

+When vehicle operators are instructed by radio to leave a runway or taxiway, they must acknowledge receipt, comply with the instructions given, and proceed to a location no less than 61.5 m (200 ft.) from the edge of the nearest runway.
+Vehicle operators must then notify the ground controller that they have left the runway or taxiway and indicate their exact position.

-- 3.3.9 In addition to obtaining ground control radio authorization, vehicle operators must always conduct a visual check to avoid interfering with an aircraft approaching the route on which they have been given permission to proceed. - 3.3.10 There is no designated silence zone at the Québec City Jean Lesage International Airport. - 3.3.11 Whenever an aircraft is being towed along a taxiway or runway, the following persons may communicate with the control tower: - a) The operator of the towing vehicle if the operator holds a D or D4 permit - b) The person in the aircraft's cockpit as long as permanent radio contact is maintained with the operator of the towing vehicle
+- 3.3.10 Paragraphs 3.3.6 and 3.3.7 also apply to surfaces outside of runways.
+All movements, in a vehicle or on foot, less than 90 meters from the axis of runway 06-24 and 75 meters from the axis of runway 11-29, require proper clearance from ATC.
+Clearance markings and displays on neighboring surfaces as well as ditches provide indications of these distances. - 3.3.11 When proceeding along a runway, all operators must immediately leave it if the ground controller flashes the white lights bordering the runway in question. - 3.3.12 In addition to obtaining ground control radio authorization, vehicle operators must always conduct a visual check to avoid interfering with an aircraft approaching the route on which they have been given permission to proceed. - 3.3.13 Whenever an aircraft is being towed along a taxiway or runway, the following persons may communicate with the control tower: - a) The operator of the towing vehicle if the operator holds a D or D4 permit; - b) The person in the aircraft's cockpit as long as permanent radio contact is maintained with the operator of the towing vehicle.